-Even when they can’t get to a production facility in person, once they have a handle on the problems, they can then remotely advise on-site staff on how to resolve issues – via video calls and emailed instructions.
+Even when they can’t get to a production facility in person, once they handle the problems, they can then remotely advise on-site staff on how to resolve issues – via video calls and emailed instructions.

-There’s no need to stop production completely when you can isolate the data and facilitate better collaboration between test engineers and test operators.
-WATS helps them effectively work together, to gauge results and deliver solutions.
+There’s no need to stop production completely when isolating the data and facilitating better collaboration between test engineers and test operators.
+WATS helps them effectively work together to gauge results and deliver solutions.
 It’s simply a matter of verifying what works, what doesn’t – and resuming production.

 Effortless Firmware Updates

 In a typical factory setup, the test engineer is responsible for ensuring machine software is up-to-date – typically meaning they must install and upgrade every time there’s an update or change.